eldruin/ds323x-rs/README.md

 [`embedded-hal`]: https://github.com/rust-embedded/embedded-hal

 This driver allows you to:
 - Read and set date and time in 12-hour and 24-hour format.
-See: `get_datetime`.
+See: `datetime`.
 - Read and set date and time individual elements.
-For example, see: `get_year`.
+For example, see: `year`.
 - Enable and disable the real-time clock.
 See: `enable`.
 - Read the busy status.
 See `busy`.
 - Read whether the oscillator is or has been stopped.
 See `has_been_stopped`.